What Taxes Do I Have to Pay When Selling a House in Minnesota?

 Key Insights

-• When selling your house in Minnesota, be mindful of taxes like Minnesota real estate capital gains tax and federal taxes on the home sale.
+• When selling your house in Minnesota, be mindful of taxes like the Minnesota real estate capital gains tax and federal taxes on the home sale.

 • Understand the tax consequences of selling a second home or rental property, including potential depreciation recapture tax and IRS 1099-S form requirements.